fluffinity/fluffinity.github.io/_drafts/teach-to-learn-learn-to-teach.md

 nothing changes the fact, that for this student `return` and `print` seemed to do the same.
 And so the question for us should be "How can I answer this question?"

-## Ok then, how can I answer this question?
+## Explaining the seemingly obvious

 I think we all can relate to the fact that explaining something more complex can be easier than explaining a triviality.
 We all can explain why `x^2 + 1` is greater than 0 for all real `x`, but can you also show why `1 + 1 = 2`?
-Unless you are a mathmatician you will likely do the same I did.
+Unless you are a mathematician you will likely do the same I did.

 Back then I stuck with the code above and just told the student that with `print` you explicitly output whatever you want to print.
 `return` on the other hand is used in functions so that the caller of that function gets back a value it can then